kotlaluk/mi-pyt-ghia/docs/usage/cli.rst

                                       [required]
       -r, --config-rules FILENAME     File with assignment rules configuration.
                                       [required]
+      -x, --async                     Process issues and repositories
+                                      asynchronously.
       --help                          Show this message and exit.

-**REPOSLUG** is the reposlug of the GitHub repository that should be processed, in user/repository format, e.g. "kotlaluk/mi-pyt-ghia".
+**REPOSLUGS** is one or more reposlugs of the GitHub repositories that should be processed, in user/repository format, e.g. "kotlaluk/mi-pyt-ghia".

 **strategy** is the strategy which is applied while changing issue assignees.
 This is important especially if the issue had some assignees previously: